 Now, we’ll see the application of the OFFSET function in the case of dynamic range.

 If you want to calculate the total sales of all items in January and February, you can utilize the OFFSET function.
+Let’s have a look at the description below.

-Right now, we’ll add the sales of a month namely June for all items.
+- Next, we’ll add the sales of a month namely June for all items.
 If the previous formula works on the updated data, then it will be clear to us that the OFFSET function works efficiently.

 Let’s check that interesting stuff.